 The company is recommending that organizations running Exchange Server on premises put together a plan to have replacement spam protection in place before November 1st.
 From that date, the SmartScreen spam email filters will remain operative but less and less effective at detecting spam email as time goes on.

 Organizations looking to decrease the volume of spam they receive are advised to review our anti-spam tips.
-For organizations seeking an alternative solution to Microsoft´s SmartScreen spam email filters, you are invited to try SpamTitan free for thirty days.
+For organizations seeking an alternative solution to Microsoft´s SmartScreen spam email filters, you are invited to try SpamTitan free for fourteen days.
 Please contact your local area support team for more information about this offer.